JetBrains/guide/site/java/tips/dependency-details-pane/index.md

 ---

 Manage your dependencies inside your IDE with IntelliJ IDEA Package Search.
 See relevant information about your dependencies in the Dependencies tool window Dependency Details Pane.
+To use this feature, make sure the [Package Search](https://www.jetbrains.com/help/idea/package-search.html) plugin is enabled.